boo1ean/app-deploy/README.md

 Looks nice but first you need to configure!

+## Initial notices

+`app-deploy` is dedicated to do deploys of already running app/service, first time you should setup and run your application manually.

+It's not dedicated to deploy "new app instances".

 ## Triggers deploy config

 Triggers config must be located in project root (and must be named `app-deploy.json`).